Ringo Starr says will keep drumming as celebrates 75th birthday

-LOS ANGELES (Reuters) - Former Beatle Ringo Starr, who turned 75 on Tuesday, said he would keep on playing the drums as he celebrated his birthday with his traditional “peace and love” salute.
+LOS ANGELES, July 8 (Reuters) - Former Beatle Ringo Starr, who turned 75 on Tuesday, said he would keep on playing the drums as he celebrated his birthday with his traditional “peace and love” salute.

 The tradition began some 10 years ago when he was asked what he wanted for his birthday -- the response was if “everybody in the world could say peace and love ... at noon on July 7.”